SwirlNetworks/swirl-sdk-android/docs/swirl-developer-guide-android.md

 ### Make Code Changes

 #### Permission Changes
 The Swirl SDK requires Location Services, Bluetooth and Local Notifications to be fully effective.
 The host application is responsible for managing the opt-in flow and prompting the user for the necessary permissions.
 When started, if the proper permissions have not been granted, then functionality will be limited.

-**android 6.0** DYNAMIC PERMISSIONS
-If you do not already, you will need to request authorization using `requestAlwausAuthorization` or `requestWhenInUseAuthorization` on an instance of `CLLocationManager`.
-You will also need to request the appropriate level of notification permissions using `registerUserNotificationSettings` on `UIApplication`.
-Examples of how to do this are included in our sample application.
+To support Android 6.0, ff you do not already, you will need to request dynamic permissions for Location.

 #### Background Launch Changes
-subclass MainApplication notes why do this....
+Because there are a number of different ways that Swirl can be launched we recommend you subclass the Application and initialize Swirl there.
+That way, no matter how the functionality is launched that initialization will be done first and Swirl will be ready and running when it needs to process the event that cause the launch.

 #### Initialize, Configure and Start
 A lot of time and effort has been put into making the Swirl SDK as simple as possible without sacrificing functionality or power.
 Due to the possibility of background launches caused by CoreLocation or CoreBluetooth services that the SDK starts, the best place to initialize and start the SDK is early in `application:didFinishLaunchingWithOptions:`